TwoPigeon498211/Auralis/README.md

 ## Status

-Core audio functionality is in development
+Core audio functionality is complete

 ✅Seperate audio and video into seperate outputs ✅Airplay
 ✅Spotify Connect
-⏳Bluetooth Connection
+✅Bluetooth Connection

 More information will be available further into development